rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

     - [Calico](https://docs.projectcalico.org/)
     - [Weave](https://github.com/weaveworks/weave) (_Available as of v2.2.0_)

+         When Weave is selected as network provider, Rancher will automatically enable encryption by generating a random password.
+If you want to specify the password manually, please see how to configure your cluster using a [Config File]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#config-file) and the [Weave Network Plug-in Options]({{< baseurl >}}/rke/v0.1.x/en/config-options/add-ons/network-plugins/#weave-network-plug-in-options).

 <br/>

 - If you want to configure a [Kubernetes cloud provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers).
 If you want to use [volumes and storage]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/) in Kubernetes, typically you must select the specific cloud provider in order to use it.
 For example, if you want to use Amazon EBS, you would need to select the `aws` cloud provider.